Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Next, we tested each umbrella’s durability in windy conditions.
 We favored umbrellas that could handle large gusts of wind without flipping inside out or blowing out of your hands, but didn’t consider this a make-or-break feature.

 Finally, we considered the overall usability of the umbrella.
 If the umbrella has an automatic open and/or close functionality, we measured how easy it was to press the button and operate this feature.
+We preferred models that were easy to use, opening and closing at the push of a button.
 We also looked at how easy it was to store the umbrellas, either in included carrying cases or by using snap closures.
 We scored umbrellas higher if they were easy to get in and out of cases, especially considering the fact that you don’t want to spend more than a few seconds getting your umbrella ready while it’s raining.